asyamoh/201readingnotes/class-01.md

 appear to start on a new line in the browser window.
 These are known as block level elements.
-Examples of block elements are
-<h1>, <p>, <ul>, and <li>.

-* Inline Elements:
+* Inline Elements.

-Some elements will always
-appear to continue on the
-same line as their neighbouring elements.
-These are known as inline elements.

 ## Summary IMAGES

-x You can specify the dimensions of images using CSS.
+### x You can specify the dimensions of images using CSS.

 This is very helpful when you use the same sized images on several pages of your site.
 X Images can be aligned both horizontally and vertically